Position: Use Sparse Autoencoders to Discover Unknowns: Abstract

 \section{Abstract}

 While sparse autoencoders (SAEs) have generated significant excitement, a series of negative results have added to skepticism about their usefulness.
 Here, we establish a conceptual distinction that reconciles competing narratives surrounding SAEs.
-We argue that while SAEs may be less effective for \textit{acting on known concepts}, SAEs are powerful tools for \textit{discovering unknown concepts}.
-This distinction cleanly separates existing negative and positive results, and suggests several classes of SAE applications.
+We argue that even if SAEs may be less effective for \textit{acting on known concepts}, SAEs are especially powerful tools for \textit{discovering unknown concepts}.
+This distinction separates existing negative results from positive results, and suggests several classes of SAE applications.
 Specifically, we outline use cases for SAEs in (i) ML interpretability, explainability, fairness, auditing, and safety, and (ii) social and health sciences.